czpratt/czpratt.github.io/README.md

 ### Research

 What is energy?
 What is information?
 What is their relationship, and how can we leverage it?
-Studying the physics of computation is one way of understanding this connection; currently, I am using dynamical systems theory and nonequilibrium thermodynamics to understand how computations are performed at a fundamental level.
+Studying the physics of computation is one way of understanding this connection.
+Currently, I am using dynamical systems theory and nonequilibrium thermodynamics to understand how computations are performed at a fundamental level.
 Specifically, we are leveraging superconducting devices as a test bed for exploring this paradigm of computing.

 #### Papers